 While it is unclear where a fetish comes from, the common denominator with many fetishists is that they have had a personal experience which awakened, or possibly created, a special connection to a specific material or feeling.
 This can be a positive experience of security, pleasure, or strength, or a negative experience like shame, submission, or helplessness.
 Especially during times of great distress, like a war, when people regularly experience feelings of helplessness or mentally connect the protective features of rubber gear with security, a fetish for rubber (rain-) gear can easily be formed or discovered.
 During the Great War many of the front-line soldiers experienced intense stress due to the way of warfare and the use of both explosive shells and gas attacks, of which the last could be countered by the use of a rubber gas mask.
 Picture below of a gas attack drill in London in 1941 (Eric Harlow/Keystone/Getty Images).

 After the war the appeal of rubber protective wear for fetish pleasure increased.
 In her book Steele mentions an ad in a London newspaper for a “gentleman’s nightshirt” made of rubber, with a “night cap made in macintosh cloth”.
 These garments were clearly not aimed at the mainstream sleeper looking for comfortable nightwear, as anyone who has worn rubber or rubberized gear for a period of time would know.

 During the Second World War the use of rubber protective gear reached the general population as gasmasks were distributed under the people for in case a city got bombed or attacked with gases like what happened regularly in the Great War.
 Below a picture from 1939 of British nurses in decontamination suits.
 The outfit closely resembles a long raincoat with matching southwester rain hat, combined with gasmask, rubber gloves, and rubber boots.
-Take the gasmask and gloves away and you could wear this outfit on a rainy day in London of today.
+Take the gasmask and gloves away and you could wear this outfit on a rainy day in the London of today.